elixir-lang/elixir/lib/elixir/pages/patterns-and-guards.md

 In many cases, we can take advantage of this.
 In the code above, we used `tuple_size/1` to both check that the given value is a tuple *and* check its size (instead of using `is_tuple(something) and tuple_size(something) == 2`).

 However, if your guard has multiple conditions, such as checking for tuples or maps, it is best to call type-check functions like `is_tuple/1` before `tuple_size/1`, otherwise the whole guard will fail if a tuple is not given.
-Alternatively your function clause can use multiple guards as shown in the following section.
+Alternatively, your function clause can use multiple guards as shown in the following section.

 ### Multiple guards in the same clause